kjoelovelife/ROSKY2/readme_resource/0_1_setup_environment_with_recomputer.md

 ![ros_menu](https://i.imgur.com/Wwql4dL.png)

-You can type the number to choose the environment you want, you will type 2 to choose the environment while you want to run the project ROSKY2.
+You can type the number to choose the environment you want, you will type **2** to choose the environment while you want to run the project ROSKY2.
 The image below is an example for ready to run the project ROSKY2 with reComputer-J1010.

 ![ready to run the project ROSKY2](https://i.imgur.com/5ET2MjU.png)

+## Next

+User can continue the note -> [CH 1: ROSKY2 - remotely log in](1_remotely_log_in.md)

+Please have fun to use ROSKY2 :)